D3N2-A/API/README.md

 # API
-Learning to make a RESTfull API
+Learning to make a RESTfull API from scratch.